 According to the Lord’s own Word, that way is Jesus (Isaiah 53:6; John 14:6).

-Question: Why do you think people come to God on their own terms?
-You can leave a comment by clicking here.
+Tell me what you think: Why do you think people come to God on their own terms?
+To leave a comment, just click here.